 - On the Ready to complete page, review the summary of your restore requests, and click Finish to start the restore operation.

-If in 8 you selected to reconnect NIC during the restore process, verify that the network configuration for the newly created VM is correct.
+If in Step 8 you selected to reconnect NIC during the restore process, verify that the network configuration for the newly created VM is correct.
 The new VM NIC might use the same IP address as the original VM, which causes conflicts.

 An information dialog box confirms that the restore operation was successfully initiated.
 You can monitor the restore progress in the Recent Tasks pane.